 - If threatened, kangaroos will flee into waterways

 - If pursued into waterways, a kangaroo may use its fore-paws to hold the predator underwater so as to drown him

 Basically, if you’re boxing with a kangaroo, he’s not even mad yet.
 If the fight escalates, he will kick the crap out of you.
 Or drown you.

-In my opinion, it’s just unwise to try to fight a kangaroo.
+This is just my opinion, but I think it’s unwise to try to fight a kangaroo.
 I don’t even know why you’d bother.